Rated 'Excellent' on Trustpilot

 5 signs and symptoms of perimenopause

-If you’ve found yourself asking ‘how do you know if you have started perimenopause?’, here we share signs and symptoms to look out for.
+If you’ve found yourself asking ‘how do you know if you have started perimenopause?’, here we share signs to look out for.

 1. Changes in your menstrual cycle